oracle-cne/ocne/doc/manpages/ocne-catalog.md

 `mirror` [OPTIONS]...
-  List the known container images used by applications in an application catalog and optionally push them to a private registry.
+  List the known container images used by applications in an application catalog and optionally push them to a private registry or optionally download them to a .tgz file.
 Images not present in the following Kubernetes objects in an application's chart should be denoted; Job, Cronjob, Pod, Podtemplate, Deployment, Statefulset, Replicaset, and Replicationcontroller.
 To denote such images, add comments in the following format to any object in the application's chart: ``# extra-image: <image>``.